AutoViML/lazytransform/README.md

   - `None` No scaler.
 Great for almost all datasets.
 Test it first and then try one of the scalers below.
   - `std` standard scaler.
 Great for almost all datasets.
   - `minmax` minmax scaler.
 Great for datasets where you need to see the distribution between 0 and 1.
+  - `robust` Robust scaler.
+Great for datasets where you have outliers.
   - `maxabs` max absolute scaler.
 Great for scaling but leaves the negative values as they are (negative).
 - `date_to_string`: default is False.
 If you want to use date variables as strings (categorical), then set it as True.You can use this option when there are very few dates in your dataset.
 If you set it as False, it will convert it into date time format and extract up to 20 features from your date time column.
 This is the default option and best option.
 - `transform_target`: default is False.
 If you want to transform your target variable(s), then set it as True and we will transform your target(s) as numeric using Label Encoding as well as multi-label Binary classes.
 This is a great option when you have categorical target variables.